 You should only have 5-8 main categories on your blog to avoid confusing readers and search engines, but sometimes it’s appropriate to create a new one (and retire an old one).
 You can set up a new blog category and categorise some posts in 5 minutes.

 Go to wherever you like to find stock photos and pick out some new images to download.
 Remember to check the licence terms – I feel like I have to say this every time I talk about downloading images as I still see bloggers taking images from other sites or Google Images or even writing: “Source: Pinterest” as an “image credit”.
 That is not OK!

 14. Brainstorm ideas for new lead magnets or freebies

 When you’re not in front of your computer, use your spare time as thinking time.
-Try to come up with a new lead magnet or a freebie you could offer your readers, either on email or via a blog post.
+Try to come up with a new lead magnet or a freebie you could offer your readers, either on email (ConvertKit makes it easy to deliver freebies when someone leaves their email address on a form) or via a blog post.